azalk/GoChest/README.md

 estimates = PyChest.find_changepoints(sequence, 0.03, 2)
 ```

 `estimates` will now be a python list containing a list of changepoints in increasing order.
-The list can be emtpy.
+The list can be empty.

 If you do not know the number of generating processes you can call the `list_estimator` instead like following